Bitotetpk20/LocalServerDrop/README.md

      -H "X-Admin-Token: TOKEN_HERE"
 ```

+> [!NOTE]
-**Note**: The server's CORS configuration specifically allows the `X-Admin-Token` header for browser console testing and external API tools.
+> The server's CORS configuration specifically allows the `X-Admin-Token` header for browser console testing and external API tools.
 Since the token is per-session and managed by the app, delete actions should generally be performed via the Electron UI.
 Manual testing requires the exact token for that run.

-## 🧰 Troubleshooting
+## Troubleshooting

 - 403 Forbidden on delete:
    - The admin token likely doesn’t match.
 Restart the Electron app and try the delete again from within the app UI.